 When Christina’s not doing, sharing, meditating, believing, encouraging, dreaming, loving, crying, speaking, laughing, writing, and hugging . . . she’s probably sleeping and looking forward to the next day and all that she can learn and undoubtedly share. 🙂

-She is the author of When Soulmates Unite – Learning to Love Ourselves from the People Who Can Hurt Us the Most, Founder & CEO of Teaching the World to Love and The Soulmate Ascension Project and a proud mommy to a beautiful little boy.
+She is the The Spiritual Mediator, author of When Soulmates Unite – Learning to Love Ourselves from the People Who Can Hurt Us the Most, Founder & CEO of Teaching the World to Love, and a proud mommy to a beautiful little boy.

 Christina lives in Redondo Beach, California, with her son and all the magic, power, wonder, and light of a life well-lived and love well-given and received.

 She invites you to join her on The Search for Meaning to share her aha moments, meditations, blogs, and inspiration.
 You can follow her on her social sites (below) or sign up for the Guided Inspiration Blog.
 You may also write her directly at .

 Below are a few personal tidbits about Christina.
 Read on.
 Love on.

 And, please always remember: you are worthy and you are loved.

 At least three times.
 Every day.
 Honest.
 And I love it.

 No clue.
 I love any movie that inspires me, makes me feel, and reminds me of important things in life, like loving, growing, learning, overcoming and laughing.

 Search for the meaning in life, write, hike, dream, believe, laugh, camp, explore everything, trying new things, meditate, be anywhere at any time with my son, learn more about myself and others